ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 ## Requirements {#sec-requirements}

-We first discuss the security requirements of `unlinkability`, and `unforgeability`.
+We first discuss the security requirements of "unlinkability", and "unforgeability".
 Since these are cryptographic security requirements we discuss them with respect to a polynomial-time algorithm known as the adversary that is looking to subvert the security guarantee.
 More details on both security requirements can be found in {{DGSTV18}} and